AdobeDocs/experience-platform.en/help/intelligent-services/attribution-ai/discover-insights.md

 ## Weekly trends

-The *Weekly trends* card breaks down your total conversion by the date rage you set during the filtering process.
+The *Weekly trends* card breaks down your total conversion by the date range you set during the filtering process.

 ![trends](./images/insights/weekly-trends.png)